ServiceNowDevProgram/code-snippets/Advanced Conditions/Group Approval Check/readme.md

 ### This is an email notification advanced condition script for approval requests that will check if an approval has already been granted prior to sending out a request.

-This script can be applied to any approval request notification on the sysapproval_approver table with no additional configurations required.
+This script can be applied to any approval request notification on the sysapproval_approver table with no additional configuration necessary